Long-term budget backpacking life: everyday life, is part 6 of the traveling realism’s series.

 As weeks turn into months…

-Your pace will slow down, there will be days you’ll just lounge around your accommodation or just hand around with friends you’ll have made.
+Your pace will slow down, there will be days you’ll just lounge around your accommodation or just hang around with friends you’ve made.
 You may find by now you’ve started to stay in places longer, you’ll be known as a ‘long-termer’ in hostels.
 You’ll be more methodical and conscious with your budget, like really stringent.
 So, there will be less needless spending and trips will be prioritized, skipping ones you don’t feel are worth the money.
-With that, you’ll have figured out ways to make things cheaper, haggle and take advantage of any free things on offer.
+With that, you’ll have figured how to be a backpacker and will make things cheaper, haggle and take advantage of any free things on offer.
 If you are in one place for a prolonged amount of time, locals will even start seeing you as a local and not a tourist, which really helps the longer you travel.

 Well, traveling becomes normal life, it’s just what you do now.
 You’ll move at a snail’s pace, taking as long as you can in one place.
 Those days when you can’t be bothered to do anything will turn into weeks and even months in some cases.
 Your everyday life will be just living in a foreign country, and moving on or doing activities when you can be bothered to.

 Truth is there are only so many touristy things you can do and more than likely be fully immersed in local culture.
 You will have more fun hanging around with locals, going way off the beaten track.

 Other travelers will be gobsmacked when they find out how long you’ve been traveling for and to some, you will be an inspiration.
 The budget you started with will have evaporated by now, so you’ll work as and when you need to.
 You’ll be an expert on finding things for free and you will just see life from a different perspective.
 That wide-eyed novice backpacker you started out as will be a distant memory, in-fact reality and the normal life you once left will also be a memory.